 2015 Chicago Fellows

-- Miguel de Baca, Associate Professor of Art History, "Chicago's Art World, Then and Now"
+- Miguel de Baca, Associate Professor of Art History, "The Art World in Downtown Chicago, Then and Now"

 - Benjamin Goluboff, Associate Professor of English, "Two Short Plays by Kenneth Sawyer Goodman"

 - Donald Meyer, Professor of Music, "Max Wants a Divorce"

 - Holly Swyers, Associate Professor of Anthropology, "Death in Chicago"

 - Linda Horwitz, Associate Professor of Communication, "Autopsy of the Pledge"